Prometheus Message Format

 Configuration Example

-When ingesting a Prometheus Message formatted payload from a stream, the decoder used for the stream must be ai.startree.pinot.plugin.inputformat.prometheus.PrometheusMessageDecoderorg.apache.pinot.plugin.stream.kafka20.KafkaConsumerFactory
+When ingesting a Prometheus Message formatted payload from a stream, the decoder used for the stream must be ai.startree.pinot.plugin.inputformat.prometheus.PrometheusMessageDecoderorg.apache.pinot.plugin.stream.kafka20.KafkaConsumerFactory and

-the decoder associated with this stream is ai.startree.pinot.plugin.inputformat.prometheus.PrometheusMessageDecoder"
+the decoder associated with this stream is ai.startree.pinot.plugin.inputformat.prometheus.PrometheusMessageDecoder".